 3.5 Years to Complete

 Start your journey today!

 Fill in the form to download your free program info sheet and speak with a program manager.

 Serve as an Advocate to Help Students Thrive

-Transform Your Career with a Catholic Education Built on Purpose
+Transform Your Career with a Faith-Based Education Built on Purpose

 Guiding students through their education and personal lives is one of the most important jobs you can hold.
 With Our Lady of the Lake University’s Online Master of Arts in Counseling – School Counseling specialization, you’ll enter school counseling with knowledge about counseling history, development of comprehensive guidance program models, P–12 models of career development, school-based collaboration and consultation, and assessment.
 This degree helps you to create and evaluate programs, and confidently promote academic achievement.
 All of your knowledge, including helping students to navigate crises in a complex world, will boost the healthy development of our youth to provide a brighter tomorrow for future generations.

 Start your educational journey at Our Lady of the Lake University where you’ll become part of a close-knit community that fosters your academic, spiritual, personal, and professional growth to prepare you for success and service.
 Become part of the next generation of leaders with a convenient online format that presents unique, hands-on learning experiences.

 Prepare to serve as a positive influence with 16 specialized courses that will help you meet the needs of diverse student populations in primary and secondary education.
 Through in-depth, online coursework, lively discussion groups, and engaging fieldwork you’ll learn to effectively deal with social, emotional, and academic issues.
 Our counseling curriculum prepares you to promote psychological health among children and adolescents.
 You’ll complete 60 credit hours to prepare for school counseling licensure in Texas and other states with the tailored option of adding 12 more credit hours to prepare for the Licensed Professional Counselor exam in many states, including Texas.*